 What to do in Barcelona in 4 days!

 Another Barcelona Tourist Attraction

 We keep the Gothic, but this time, we’ll combine it with the Born Neighborhood.
 This is still a walking tour, but you’ll feel amazed by all the things you’ll see and learn.
-The unique blend of urban and bohemian styles offer a look into the true vibe of Barcelona.
+The unique blend of urban and bohemian styles offers a look into the true vibe of Barcelona.
 This Itinerary takes two days and this time, you’ll be able to visit the beach!
-The Picasso Museum is also included, along with all the wonders hidden in its little stores, marvelous churches, and the delicious local cuisine.
+The Picasso Museum is also included, along with all the wonders hidden in its little stores, marvelous churches, and delicious local cuisine.

-Then, you can catch up on your rest (just like the previous 3 day tour) since the pace is up to you and you already know which attractions you’ll see and how can you manage to make the most of those two remaining days.
+Then, you can catch up on your rest (just like the previous 3-day tour) since the pace is up to you and you already know which attractions you’ll see and how can you manage to make the most of those two remaining days.